n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memoryzep.md

 # Zep

-The Zep node allows you to use Zep as a memory server.
+Use the Zep node to use Zep as a memory server.

 On this page, you'll find a list of operations the Zep node supports, and links to more resources.